Vatix logo

 4 Most Common Types of Property Inspections

 A property inspection is a detailed examination whose primary objective is to determine the condition of the property.
+Incorporating the principles of the "golden thread" into your inspection processes can enhance safety and compliance.

 There are many different types of property inspections.